Blog / Style & trends / Top 11 TikTok Stats to Know in 2025: Growth, Revenue & Trends

 Alright, what are we waiting for?
 Let’s jump into our list of the most interesting TikTok statistics.

 Over the last year, TikTok reached a milestone of 1.9B users worldwide.
-In 2021, that number was 1.4B, which means that the TikTok user base has seen an increase of around 40% in just 3 years.
+In 2021, that number was 1.4B, which means that the TikTok has seen an increase of around 40% in active users in just 3 years.

 TikTok itself forecasts enduring popularity and user growth for the platform, predicting that the social media app will reach 2.3B users by 2029.
 However, recent insights imply that TikTok usage has slowed down over the past 2 years.
 As the momentum of TikTok users worldwide slows down, the question of TikTok’s future user growth remains open.